Canarc Resources Corp. TSX-V:CCM - OTC-BB:CRCUF

 Site Infrastructure:

-Canarc constructed a new office complex at the New Polaris mine site and the camp is now capable of supporting 35 people.
+Canarc constructed a new bunkhouse and dry at the New Polaris mine site and the camp is now capable of supporting 35 people.
 Several existing buildings have been refurbished and serve as both sleeping quarters and the kitchen facility.
 The machine shop has also been maintained as a maintenance facility.

 Dislaimer